fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 You can register at [https://forms.gle/DUJUwocnFDgRmMa26](https://forms.gle/DUJUwocnFDgRmMa26)

+You can join as a team with at most two members.

 ## Important Dates

 - Nov.
-17, 2024: Registration and competition starts
+20, 2024: Registration and competition starts
-- December.
-17: Scoreboard available.
+- Dec.
+20: Scoreboard available.
 The first round of large-scale testing results become available.
 - Jan.
-10, 2025: Scoreboard freezes.
+17, 2025: Scoreboard freezes.
 The second round of large-scale testing results become available.
 - Jan.
-17, 2025: Competition ends (AoE)
+24, 2025: Competition ends (AoE)
-- Jan.
-24, 2025: Participants will receive notifications about competition results
 - Feb.
 1, 2025: paper submission due (AoE)
 - Feb.
+5, 2025: Competition results notification
+- Feb.
 15, 2025: paper final notification
 - Mar.
 2, 2025: Workshop

 We understand that there is a short time between the final notification and the workshop date.
 If there is unexpected issues such that authors cannot participate in person (e.g., visa delay), we allow the authors to give talks online.

-\[Xuhao, can you add the timeline for the AI track here?
-You can either add it to the current timeline, or have a separate one for the AI track\]

-## Awards and Prizes
+## Awards and Prizes <a id='awards'></a>

 There will be a best paper and best presentation award for the entire workshop, which will be evaluated based on the quality of the paper and presentation.

-There are two tracks.
-The problem-solving track also contains two problems.
-For each problem in the problem-solving track, and the AI track, we have the following prizes and awards:

-**Prizes**

-- 1 First Prize ($???)
-- 1 Second Prize ($???)
-- 1 Third Prize ($???)

-**Honorable Mentions**
+For Track 2 and each problem in Track 1, the top three teams will be awarded prizes (First, Second and Third Prizes).

+**Each track has a total of $1000 in the prize pool.** We are seeking more sponsors with prize money added to the pools.
+The rank will be determined purely based on the performance of the submitted code.
+The prize will be allocated among the prize winners based on their relative performance and the quality of paper submissions.

+For Track 1, a contestant may choose to participate in one or two problems (SSSP and BFS).
+The winners of the two problems can be different teams, and the prize money will also be allocated accordingly based on the quality of the papers and the relative performance to other submissions.

+### Honorable Mentions

-- Best Undergraduate Submission (if applicable; all team members must be undergraduate students or younger)
+- Best Undergraduate Submission (if applicable; all team members must be undergraduate students or younger, one team for each track)
-- Best Pre-college submission (if applicable; all team members must be pre-college)
-- Best submission for each of the two test sets
+- Track 1: Best team for each problem or each test set (sparse/dense test set), if different from the final prize winners.
-- Large-scale challenge award (see more details in the problem description for the problem-solving page)
-- Top three teams in each phase of the AI-track, if different from the final prize winners
+- Track 2: Top three teams in each phase, if different from the final prize winners

 The prizes and honorable mentions will be based on the performance of the submissions.